 PPC Shouldn’t Stand Alone

 If your PPC is siloed from your SEO efforts, you may be missing out on valuable insights.
-Combining the two into a search-first strategy can help you maximize your results while reducing the duplication of effort.
+A search-first strategy centered on SEO can help you maximize your PPC results while reducing the duplication of effort.
 For example, learning how to source competitor keywords can help simplify your keyword research for SEO and PPC.

 Have more questions about SEO and how it can work in tandem with PPC to improve your search visibility?
 Schedule a call today.